• Skip to primary navigation

 • Serve this potato capsicum curry with whole wheat roti or whole wheat naan and a fresh salad.

 • You can also add a couple of side dishes to make it tastier and more interesting.
-It goes well with lentil recipes like dal fry (arhar or toor dal), or chana dal, or dry moong dal.
+It goes well with lentil recipes like dal fry (arhar or toor dal), chana dal, moong dal or dry moong dal.
 And if you are making a dal, go whole hog and make some cumin rice as well!
 Then go ahead and enjoy your complete Indian meal!

 📖 Variations